 Rebranding the Anthropocene: A Rectification of Names

-[Note: This essay will appear in the journal Techne, a publication of the Society for Philosophy and Technology.]
+[Note: This essay appeared in the journal Techne: 21: 2 & 3 (2017), a publication of the Society for Philosophy and Technology.

 Ongoing attempts to rebrand the geological epoch in which we live have produced a number of impressive suggestions.
 The conventional term, “Holocene,” is admittedly fairly drab, perhaps in need of a colorful upgrade.
 Derived from the Greek holos, it simply means the “whole” or “entire period” beginning at about 11,700 years ago, a period of interglacial warming.
 Two appealing alternatives are “Homocene” and “Anthropocene,” both of which evoke the planetary effects of human activity over the centuries.
 Another contender, “Capitalocene,” advanced by sociologist Jason W. Moore, points to the formative influence of capital in modern times.
 Also on the candidate list are “Atomicocene,” noting the arrival of nuclear weapons and nuclear technologies, and “Cthulucene,” proposed by Donna Harraway, which pays homage to “Chthonic” entities, ancient spirits of the underworld.